How to type fast – Master the 10 finger system with these 8 typing tips

 There are also ergonomic keyboards that are not divided in two.
 They usually have the keys placed at a different angle than a regular keyboard, allowing you to change the position of your hands slightly, while still being able to hit all the keys easily.

-The force required to press each key is also different for each keyboard, so play with it a little before purchasing it.
+Before buying – The force required to press each key is also different for each keyboard, so play with it a little before purchasing it.
 For example, laptop keyboards require very little force to press, and fast typists prefer them.
+On the other side you will have mechanical keyboards which are recognized as the most advanced keyboard to type fast.
+They are also relevant in gaming.

-Bottom line: If you don’t want your fingers or wrists to hurt a lot after long typing or training sessions, consider a keyboard that is best suited for you.
-Liferhacker website has a good guide to choosing a good mechanical one.
+Bottom line – If you don’t want your fingers or wrists to hurt a lot after long typing or training sessions, consider a keyboard that is best suited for you.
+Here is a guide to choose one.

 What sort of a tip is patience, you may be asking?
 Well, it’s the best advice I can give you, and this is the single more important advice when it comes to saving weeks or maybe even months of practice time!